lukehefson/surfing/Barbados/README.md

 ### Pebbles

-- Needs east swell PLUS some form of north swell (the more easterly the north swell the sronger it needs to be)
+- Needs east swell PLUS some form of north swell (the more easterly the north swell the stronger it needs to be)
-- If the prevailing eastly winds are gusty or strong (+15mph), it can easily become _too_ onshore and get peaky/hard-to-takeoff
+- If the prevailing easterly winds are gusty or strong (+15mph), it can easily become _too_ onshore and get peaky/hard-to-takeoff
 - Shifting beach break– mostly lefts but with the occasional rights
 - The smaller it is the more likely you'll need to surf closer to the Hilton end of the beach